It takes time to settle a personal injury case. There are a lot of factors that go into the timing.

 Each case goes through a specific process.
 On average this process takes 12 to 18 months when the court is involved.

-The process starts when you hire the personal injury lawyer.
+The process starts when you hire a personal injury lawyer.
 The attorney will start communicating with the insurance company on your behalf.

 The attorney will also start to gather all of the information that he or she can gather.
 He or she will try to ascertain what happened and who is responsible.
 He or she might find other insurance companies or parties who might also be responsible for paying damages.